justinhilles/tinyvag/README.md

 tinyvag
 =======

-Tiny Vagrant LAMP Stack with only Bash
+Tiny Vagrant LAMP Stack with only Bash Provisioning